uvafung/CMEE-CourseWork/README.md

 #### Languages:
 bash version 3.2.57(1)

+Please also refer to the README.md in each week's folder for specific languages applicable for that week

 *****************
 #### Dependencies:
 A UNIX based Operating System is needed to run the projects.
 Linux and Mac OS are both possible options.